Bassui Tokushō: Start of religious quest

 At the age of seven his father died, and Bassui became tormented by the question "What is a soul?", which turned into the question "Who is the one that hears, sees and understands?"
 These are questions he would struggle with for a good portion of his life.
 He would pursue this style of inquiry in meditation, one day realizing that there's nothing that can be called a "soul."

 This insight lifted his burden for a while, but his question was reinvigorated when he read the phrase "The mind is host, the body is guest," realizing that this host must then be the one who hears, sees and understands, but not knowing what exactly this would be then.

-When Bassui was twenty he undertook training at Jifukuji Temple under a Zen Master Oko, but did not ordain as a monk until nine years before becoming one.
+When Bassui was twenty he undertook training at Jufukuji Temple under a Zen Master Oko, but did not ordain as a monk until nine years before becoming one.
 Once a monk he would not wear a monk's robes or recite the sutras as everyone was doing, but just practiced meditation.

-At the end of his stay at Jifukuji, Bassui sought to find the hermit monk Tokukei Jisha whom he heard lived amongst the mountains.
+At the end of his stay at Jufukuji, Bassui sought to find the hermit monk Tokukei Jisha whom he heard lived amongst the mountains.
 Upon first meeting each other Tokukei appeared taken aback by Bassui's appearance (a shaved head yet regular clothing).
 Tokukei asked Bassui why he was not wearing his robes, to which Bassui explained he had no need for them.
 Bassui then expressed the true purpose of his quest, about his desire to attain enlightenment for the benefit of others.
 This endeared Bassui to Tokukei, and the two developed a strong friendship following this initial encounter.

 Break-through and confirmation

 Around the age of 30 he had a breakthrough, which was confirmed in 1358 by Kozan Mongo, when Bassui was 31 years old.
 Around this time Bassui finally started to wear Buddhist robes.
-After spending a year with Tokukei doing intensive zazen, Bassui set out to meet Koho Kakumyo, a renowded teacher who had studied in China under Zhongfeng Mingben, and also with the renowned Soto-teacher Kezan Jokin.
+After spending a year with Tokukei doing intensive zazen, Bassui set out to meet Koho Kakumyo, a renowded teacher who had studied in China under Zhongfeng Mingben, and also with the renowned Soto-teacher Keizan Jokin.
 Studying with Koho, Bassui had another, profound awakening, which was confirmed by Koho at the age of 32.
 After this, Bassui started to wander again, and built a hermitage at Nanasawa.

 In 1361, thirty-five years old, Bassui left for a hermitage in Kii province but was sidetracked at Eigenji temple, where he met the Zen master and haiku poet Jakushitsu Genkō.
 In 1362 he met the Soto-teacher Gasan Jōseki, who recognized Bassui's understanding, but Bassui declined to receive dharma-transmission from Gasan.
 For many years after this Bassui lived in many hermitages all over Japan, where his reputation as a clear teacher spread by word of mouth.